Ford F-Series: Motorsports

 The truck won the San Felipe 250 eight times between 1999 and 2007.

 The F-Series represents Ford in the NASCAR Craftsman Truck Series.
 Greg Biffle won the 2000 NASCAR Craftsman Truck Series Championship, being the only Ford driver to do so.
 Ford also won the Manufacturers' Championship in 1999 and 2000.

 Drivers such as Roger Norman and Larry Roeseler won the Primm 300 in 2003, 2007, and 2008.

 In 2008, Ford announced its entrance into the Baja 1000 class-eight race for moderately modified, full-size pickups.
 The driver of record was Steve Oligos, supported by co-drivers Randy Merritt, Greg Foutz, and Bud Brutsman.
 The vehicle was built with collaboration between the Ford Special Vehicle Team (SVT), Ford Racing, and Foutz Motorsports, Inc. The Ford F-150 SVT Raptor R completed the 2008 41st Tecate SCORE Baja 1000 race in 25.28:10, and ranked third in its class.
-Tavo Vildosola and Gus Vildosola won the event in 2010.
+Tavo Vildósola and Gus Vildósola won the event in 2010.

 In the Best in the Desert race series, an F-150 SVT Raptor R completed the "Terrible's 250" race, placing second overall in the class 8000.

 In January 2010, a single Raptor SVT (No. 439), driven by Chilean driver Javier Campillay, competed in the Argentina–Chile Dakar Rally.
 However, the pickup was unable to finish because of a catch-up crash with another car in the middle of the road during stage seven.
 In January 2011, two Raptors started in the Argentina–Chile Dakar Rally in Buenos Aires, with Campillay driving the more reliable Raptor (No. 375), and American female driver Sue Mead driving a T2 Raptor (No. 374).
 Mead crossed the finish line in Buenos Aires and won the "super production" class, the first North American class win in Dakar history.
 Campillay was unable to finish the 12th stage after losing time because of mechanical failure during the 11th stage, which led to his disqualification for failing to reach the race camp by the designated deadline.